 In this article we’ll look at capital costs, depreciation, mooring, insurance, maintenance, disposal and more.
 By examining these areas in more detail, you will be able to determine the true running costs of any boat you are considering purchasing.

 To give some quick headline numbers, excluding the purchase of a boat, we calculate that the total annual running cost of a new typical Solent boat is as follows (based on costs of the boats in our fleet):

-These include finance and depreciation costs, plus all operating costs.
-Insurance, mooring and all the maintenance, both routine and unexpected mount up, and that’s before any little extras you inevitably decide you want to add to your boat.
+These include finance and depreciation costs, plus all operating costs such as insurance, mooring and maintenance (both routine and unexpected), and that’s before any little extras you inevitably decide you want to add to your boat.